Economy of Malaysia

 Malaysians enjoy a relatively affluent lifestyle compared to many of its neighbours in Southeast Asia.
 This is due to a fast-growing export-oriented economy, a relatively low national income tax, highly affordable local food and transport fuel, as well as a fully subsidized single-payer public healthcare system.
 Malaysia has a newly industrialised market economy, which is relatively open and state-oriented.
-The Malaysian economy is highly robust and diversified with the export value of high-tech products in 2020 standing at US$92.1 billion, the second highest in ASEAN.
-Malaysia exports the second largest volume and value of palm oil products globally, after Indonesia.